 II.
 Sequencing using the ion torrent platform (76 gene panel for known mutations in lymphoma).

 III.
-Sequencing of BTK to evaluate for BTK mutations.
+Sequencing of BTK and phospholipase-C gamma (PLC) to evaluate for mutations.

 IV.
 Minimal residual disease testing (MRD by flow cytometry and targeted sequencing post treatment).

-Patients receive obinutuzumab intravenously (IV) over 30 minutes on days 1, 8, 15 (course 1) and day 1 (courses 2-6).
-Patients also receive ibrutinib orally (PO) once daily (QD) beginning on day 1 (course 1).
-Treatment repeats every 28 days for 6 courses in the absence of disease progression or unacceptable toxicity.
+Patients receive obinutuzumab intravenously (IV) over 30 minutes on days 1, 8, and 15 of cycle 1, and day 1 of cycles 2-6.
+Patients also receive ibrutinib orally (PO) once daily (QD) on days 1-28.
+Treatment repeats every 28 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients achieving partial response (PR) continue to receive obinutuzumab IV every 2 months and ibrutinib PO QD for up to 2 years in the absence of disease progression or unacceptable toxicity.

 Trial Phase Phase II